lappsgrid-incubator/Eager/Infrastructure.md

 | solr-1 | 129.114.16.34  | 10  | 30 GB  | 60 GB |
 | solr-2 | 129.114.16.102 | 10  | 30 GB  | 60 GB |

+To add additional nodes to the Solr Cloud launch a new server and install Solr using the [Solr service installation script](https://lucene.apache.org/solr/guide/7_5/taking-solr-to-production.html#taking-solr-to-production).
+Use the default installation location (*/opt/solr-7.5.0*)

 #### Increase Open Files Limit

 Set the open file limit to 65000 to prevent problems running Solr.